gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

             └── src -> ../../../../src
 ```

-This reminds us a bit of elixir and release building right?
-We are all connected
+This reminds us a bit of elixir and its \_build directory right?
+We are all
-🤖.
+connected 🤖.
 Why is it named default?
 If we look at our `rebar.config` we'll see that there
 is a profile named test, when you perform rebar commands you can specify a
 profile to be used when running them, if you do not specify one, it will default